Guidelines for All Types of Travel

 - Travel does not violate AFS safety guidelines.

-- NO crossing the border into Mexico without prior AFS approval.
+- Travel to Mexico is strictly prohibited in states listed in the Department of State DO NOT TRAVEL Advisory list (Level 4 threat).
+All other requests will be considered on a case-by-case basis.
+See Department of State – Mexico Travel Advisory.
+NO crossing the border into Mexico without prior AFS approval.
 Due to the great risks currently associated with crossing the Mexico border without an AFS Representative or host family parent, AFS-USA will enforce a strict "no tolerance" policy for any student who violates this guideline and crosses the Mexican border for any reason without prior AFS approval.
 Students who cross the border without written permission from the ATSC or other designated Team representatives are subject to an immediate early return from the AFS Program.